worldmaking/alicenode_inhabitat/devnotes.md

       <ren0><ren1><ren2>...

 Q: can GPU upload happen on a different thread?
 There are some GL features that allow this (kind of like mmap)

-Q: since VR needs 90fps while the projections only need 30fps, can these be

 # refactoring